Simulizer/Simulizer/docs/gradle-tutorial/gradle-tutorial.md

 ---------------
 Call `gradle init` to initialise a skeleton structure with a few files to get started.
 You could also manually create the `build.gradle` file yourself.

+The command also created 'wrappers' for different operating systems.
+They are for the future when new versions of gradle and other dependencies are released, the wrapper should still function exactly the same as it downloads the exact version it was created with (or at least that is my understanding (Matt))

 First Project
 ------------